Vintage scuba: Twin hose regulators

 The most striking and well recognized example of vintage scuba gear is the twin-hose or double hose regulator, a popular style of regulator in the early years of scuba diving, since Jacques-Yves Cousteau and Emile Gagnan pioneered the first such design, the C45 Scaphandre Autonome, which was marketed in the USA (along with a tank and harness) as the Aqua-Lung.
 The durability of the regulators from the 1950s through the early 1970s lent them to easily be refurbished and restored.
-Since 2007, Vintage Double Hose, in Wesley Chapel, Florida, has been manufacturing parts for original regulators as well as a modern version of the double-hose scuba regulator.
-The regulator is composed of modern polymers and specialty metals.
+Since 1997, Vintage Scuba Supply has been supplying parts for original regulators.
+Vintage Double Hose supplies parts for a modern version of the double-hose scuba regulator.
+That regulator is composed of modern polymers and specialty metals.
 It allows for additional scuba equipment to be attached, such as a submersible pressure gauge, which overcomes one of the problems of the original double hose regulators which were not able to incorporate accessories.